Why is my AC unit blowing warm air?

-If your air conditioner runs but blows warm air, the issue is often a dirty condenser coil, low refrigerant, or a failing compressor.
+If your air conditioner runs but blows warm air, the issue could be a dirty condenser coil, low refrigerant, or a faulty capacitor.
+Here's how to troubleshoot.

 quick_referenceQuick Answer